Whelp. It’s official. I’m having a baby. Like actually, for-real, now-into-the-second-trimester pregnant.

 3. Not being as excited as I “should” be.

 I didn’t cry tears of excitement when I saw two blue lines.
-I did cry a lot, later, because holy shit we’re having a baby and life as we know it is over!
+I did cry a lot, later, because holy shit we’re having a baby!
 But there have been so many times when I totally forget that I’m pregnant, or don’t seem to have a strong connection with the baby.
 Sometimes I feel like I’m broken because I haven’t even thought of what will go in the nursery.
 I don’t know about strollers or carseats or anything.
 And at this exact moment, I don’t even care.

 However, I’ve had glimmers of excitement.
 Like when we had our first sonogram and heard the baby’s heartbeat.
 I cried then, and not because I was scared.
 It was happy tears!
 This gives me lots of hope that once this is really real and really happening, I will be excited.
 And that makes me feel a lot less guilty and a lot more normal.
 Also, my husband could power all of Las Vegas with his excitement, so I think between the two of us, we’re good.